scuzzmonster/hello-world/README.md

 # hello-world
-All kinds of stuff, first attempt
+All kinds of stuff, first attempt.
 Much-travelled.
 Live in England.